 Our top 10 Tower of Power songs spotlight an American band that has been a cornerstone of the soul genre for over five decades.
 Formed in 1968, Tower of Power’s journey began when vocalist Emilio Castillo met baritone saxophonist Stephen “Doc” Kupka.
 Castillo, experienced with several bands and encouraged by his father, decided to hire Kupka after an impressive home audition.
 Initially named The Motowns, the pair quickly made a name for themselves, performing at various gigs and building a dedicated following with their soulful sound.

-The desire to perform at Bill Graham’s Fillmore Auditorium led to a pivotal name change to Tower of Power, a moniker that has remained ever since.
+Their desire to perform at Bill Graham’s Fillmore Auditorium led to a pivotal name change to Tower of Power, a moniker they have kept ever since.
 With the new name, Castillo and Kupka expanded their duo into a full band, a move that soon led to a recording contract with San Francisco Records and the release of their debut album, East Bay Grease in 1970.
 On this album, singer Rufus Miller handled most of the lead vocals, helping to establish the band’s signature blend of soul and funk.

 The debut album’s success caught the attention of KSAN, a radio station known for playing music from well-known acts like Eric Mercury, Cold Blood, and Marvin Gaye.
-Following this initial success, Tower of Power signed with Warner Bros.
-Records and underwent another significant change by replacing Rufus Miller with Rick Stevens as the lead vocalist.
+After this initial success, Tower of Power signed with Warner Bros.
+Records and underwent another significant change, replacing Rufus Miller with Rick Stevens as lead vocalist.
 Stevens made a lasting impact with his performance on “You’re Still a Young Man” from the album Bump City (1972), which climbed to number twenty-nine on the Billboard Hot 100, showcasing his powerful vocals despite his relatively brief tenure with the band.

 In 1973, Tower of Power released their third studio album, which marked a significant turning point with the addition of soul singer Lenny Williams on lead vocals.
 This album also introduced new members, including Lenny Pickett on lead tenor sax, Bruce Conte on guitar, and Chester D. Thompson on keyboards.
 This lineup produced what some have considered the band’s most successful single to date (we’ll reveal its ranking in our top 10 list shortly).